-2.8 Evaluation of End of Useful Life Issues
+2.8 Evaluation of Operational Performance End of Useful Life Issues

-For each transmission need identified pursuant to FERC Form No. 715 or other Transmission Owner planning criteria addressing the end of useful life of an existing facility, each Transmission Owner should provide information, to the extent available, that supports the need for the project consistent with the Transmission Owner's planning criteria in accordance with the RTEP process or Attachment M-3 Process, as applicable.
+For each transmission need identified pursuant to FERC Form No. 715 or other Transmission Owner planning criteria addressing the end of useful-life of an existing facility, as determined in accordance with good utility practice, each Transmission Owner should provide information, to the extent available, that supports the need for the project consistent with the Transmission O wner 's planning criteria in accordance with the RTEP process or Attachment M-3 Process, as applicable.